Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: A Case Study of IC-HDT-ECoTI

 \subsection{Experimental Setup and System Design}

-As shown in Fig. \ref{case}, we build a testbed platform by applying ECoTI for HDT in physical therapy, where the master domain is an agent therapist, the controlled domain is a patient, and the network domain provides both transmission and computing services.
+As shown in Fig. \ref{case}, we build a testbed platform by applying IC-HDT-ECoTI in physical therapy, where the physical master domain is controlled by a therapist, the HDT domain contains a hand of the therapist and a patient body, and the edge interaction domain provides both communication and computing services.
 The platform considers manual therapy as the primary input.
-A virtual body (i.e., a VT) is digitally constructed for mapping the patient (i.e., a PT) based on the perceived user data.
-TI enables the therapist to provide tactile therapy actions and videos to the patient, allowing him/her to conduct high-density and highly interactive physical operations (such as hitting and massaging) according to different situations.
+A virtual hand and a virtual body (i.e., VTs) are digitally constructed for mapping the therapist and patient (i.e., PTs) based on the perceived user data.
+IC-HDT-ECoTI enables the therapist to provide tactile therapy actions to the patient, allowing him/her to conduct high-density and highly interactive virtual-real operations (such as hitting and massaging) according to different situations.
 The platform also feeds back treatment operations to the patient, letting them to experience immersive and vivid therapies.

-In the master domain, a Geomagic Touch and a pair of tactile gloves are adopted to initiate the tactile operations of various kinds of massages, respectively.
-In the network domain, the embedded devices, including NVIDIA TX2 and Raspberry Pi, are utilized as edge nodes for processing multimodal data in real-time, while the industrial TSN switch IE4320-10s is used to construct the core network.
-The controlled domain consists of computer terminals and VR glasses (i.e., Pico4) for realizing the digital simulation.
-When the system is running, the tactile information flow will be first transmitted from the master domain to switches, and then be relayed to the controlled domain.
-The feedbacks (e.g., tactile, video and audio) generated from the controlled domain will be transmitted back to the master domain via TSN switches in return.
+In the physical master domain, a Geomagic Touch and a pair of tactile gloves with VR glasses (i.e. Pico4) are adopted to initiate the tactile operations and gain the feedback, respectively.
+In the edge interaction domain, the embedded devices, including NVIDIA TX2 and Raspberry Pi, are utilized as edge servers for processing multimodal data in real-time, while the industrial TSN switch IE4320-10s is used to construct the network.
+The HDT domain consists of virtual entities in the virtual world with action actuator, such as the physical therapist's virtual hand and the virtual patient's body that require physical therapy for realizing the digital simulation.
+When the system is running, the tactile information flow will be first transmitted from the physical master domain to switches, and then be relayed to the HDT domain.
+The feedbacks (e.g., tactile, video and audio) generated from the HDT domain will be transmitted back to the physical master domain via switches in return.
 Moreover, an interference stream generated randomly by Ostinato is introduced to simulate the background traffics in the core network for aligning with real-world scenarios.